 The boat ramp at the end of Cockroach Bay Road is on county-owned property, but it serves as the primary access point for most water-related activities in the aquatic preserve.

 Prehistoric habitation of the area of the aquatic preserve is evident from the pre-Columbian sites present in and near the aquatic preserve boundaries.
-Files from Department of State’s Division of Historical Resources indicate several sites within 164-feet (50 meters) of Cockroach Bay Aquatic Preserve’s boundary.
+Files from Florida Department of State’s Division of Historical Resources indicate several sites within 164 feet (50 meters) of Cockroach Bay Aquatic Preserve’s boundary.

-One site (Master Site File ID HI10237) is an historical railroad which ran across the aquatic preserve.
-Two upland archaeological sites are located on land presently managed by DEP’S Division of Recreation and Parks and by Hillsborough County.
+One site (Master Site File ID HI10237) is an historical railroad that ran across the aquatic preserve.
+Two upland archeological sites are located on land presently managed by DEP’S Division of Recreation and Parks and by Hillsborough County.
 The one island site in the state’s master site file that is managed by the state park is the mound on Little Cockroach Key (Master Site File ID HI00038).
-It is mentioned here, because the statutory description of Cockroach Bay Aquatic Preserve includes state-owned islands.
+It is mentioned here because the statutory description of Cockroach Bay Aquatic Preserve includes state-owned islands.

-The second site, Cockroach Key (also known locally as Big Cockroach Mound, Master Site File ID HI00002) is located on a county owned island, surrounded by the aquatic preserve.
+The second site, Cockroach Key (also known locally as Big Cockroach Mound, Master Site File ID HI00002), is located on a county-owned island and is surrounded by the aquatic preserve.